HubSpot/cms-js-building-block-examples/README.md

 ## Building Block Examples

 In this repository is example usage of some of key features of JS Building Blocks.
-These examples are are best understood alongside our office [documentation](docs).
+These examples are are best understood alongside our official [documentation](docs).

 ### [Styling](styling)